 Making Sense of the Differences

-Should livestock be integrated into riparian buffer management?
+Should livestock be managed in riparian buffers?

 Sources behind this view